dbt-labs/docs.getdbt.com/website/docs/docs/deploy/deploy-environments.md

 Provide developers with the ability to create, edit, and trigger ad hoc jobs in the Staging environment, while keeping the Production environment locked down.
 :::

 Let's say you have `Project B` downstream of `Project A` with cross-project refs configured in the models.
-When developers work in the IDE for `Project B`, cross-project refs will resolve to the staging environment of `Project A`, rather than production.
+When developers work in the IDE for `Project B`, cross-project refs will resolve to the Staging environment of `Project A`, rather than production.
 You'll get the same results with those refs when jobs are run in the Staging environment.
-Only the Production environment will reference the Production data, keeping the data and access isolated without the need for separate projects.
+Only the Production environment will reference the Production data, keeping the data and access isolated without needing separate projects.

 If `Project B` also has a Staging deployment, then references to unbuilt upstream models within `Project B` will resolve to that environment, using [deferral](/docs/cloud/about-cloud-develop-defer), rather than resolving to the models in Production.
 This saves developers time and warehouse spend, while preserving clear separation of environments.

-Finally, the staging environment has its own view in [dbt Explorer](/docs/collaborate/explore-projects), enabling you to have a full view of your prod and pre-prod data.
+Finally, the Staging environment has its own view in [dbt Explorer](/docs/collaborate/explore-projects), giving you a full view of your prod and pre-prod data.

 <Lightbox src="/img/docs/collaborate/dbt-explorer/explore-staging-env.png" width="85%" title="Explore in a staging environment" />